Locally Consistent Parsing for Text Indexing in Small Space: Randomized Selection

-\paragraph{Remark about the periodic case} Notice that if $S$ contains a long periodic substring with a small period, then the same \ID{}s will appear in every period (except perhaps in the last $\tau$ positions within the periodic substring).
+\paragraph{Remark about the periodic case.} Notice that if $S$ contains a long periodic substring with a small period, then the same \ID{}s will appear in every period (except perhaps in the last $\tau$ positions within the periodic substring).
 In particular, many positions will have the minimum \ID{} value, hence $P$ will be a very large partitioning set, no matter which \ID{} function we use.
-This means that long periodic substring with small periods should be taken with a special care.
-We say a substring $S'=S[i..j]$ is a \emph{$(d,\rho)$-run} if $S'$ is a periodic substring of length at least $d$ characters and has a principal period of at most $\rho$ characters.
+This means that long periodic substring with small periods should be taken with special care.
+Formally we define: \begin{definition} A substring $S'=S[i..j]$ is a \emph{$(d,\rho)$-run} of $S$ if and only if $|S'|\ge d$ and the principal period length of $S'$ is at most $\rho$. \end{definition}

-\paragraph{Overview of the solution} We show next the solution for the non-periodic case: We prove that when $S$ contains no $(\tau,\frac{\tau}{6})$-runs, it is possible to construct a partitioning set of $\O(\frac{n}{\tau})$ positions in expected linear time.
+\paragraph{Overview of the solution.} We show here the solution for the non-periodic case: We prove that when $S$ contains no $(\tau,\frac{\tau}{6})$-runs, it is possible to construct a partitioning set of $\O(\frac{n}{\tau})$ positions in expected linear time.
 In Appendix~\ref{app:rand_selection_periodic_blocks}, we show that all $(\tau,\frac{\tau}{6})$-runs can be found in linear time and constant space using fingerprints.
-We then combine the two methods to partition the string to blocks \textemdash find all $(\tau,\frac{\tau}{6})$-runs and mark them as blocks, and then use the non-periodic algorithm to partition the substring between every two runs in a total of expected linear time and $\O(\frac{n}{\tau})$ space.
+We then combine the two methods to partition the string into blocks \textemdash find all $(\tau,\frac{\tau}{6})$-runs and mark them as blocks, and then use the non-periodic algorithm to partition the substring between every two runs in a total of expected linear time and $\O(\frac{n}{\tau})$ space.

-\paragraph{The \ID{} function} Our goal is to use an $\ID$ function that induces a partitioning set of size $\O(\frac n\tau)$ that we will be able to compute in $\O(n)$ time in expectation.
+\paragraph{The \ID{} function.} Our goal is to use an $\ID$ function that induces a partitioning set of size $\O(\frac n\tau)$ that we will be able to compute in $\O(n)$ time in expectation.
 To achieve this, we fix a fingerprint function $ \phi $ and an approximately min-wise hash function $ h\in \mathcal{F} $ where $\mathcal{F}$ is a $\left(\frac{1}{2},\tau\right)$-min-wise independent hash family (see Section~\ref{sec:preliminaries}).
 We denote $ \phi_i = \phi\left(S[i..i+\tau-1]\right)$ and the algorithm uses the function $\ID_{\phi,h}(i) = h(\phi_i)$.
 The fingerprint function is used for the locality of $\ID_{\phi,h}$, and the hash function is used for diversifying the fingerprints that will have minimal value.

 As mentioned before, we assume $S$ contains no $(\tau,\frac{\tau}{6})$-runs.
 We show that when using $\ID_{\phi,h}$ where $\phi$ and $h$ are picked uniformly, the size of the partitioning set $P$ is $\O(\frac{n}{\tau})$ in expectation.